 By Christine Carron

 I once delivered a speech on the benefits of growing up with a mentally ill father.
 A main benefit I highlighted was that it spurred a lifelong curiosity about balance, health, and healing.
-I was (and am) a learning maven, churning through any idea for how it might help me create more equilibrium, possibility, and joy in my life.
+I was (and am) a learning maven, churning through any idea for how it might help me (and others) create more equilibrium, possibility, and joy.
 I actively search out new tools and methods, but sometimes cool approaches fall into my lap.
 Those always feel particularly delightful to me.
 Winks from the universe: We've got you covered, girlfriend.

 One of those land-in-my-lap tools was the Herrmann Brain Dominance Instrument, or HBDI.
 I was introduced to HBDI, also called the Whole Brain Model, back in 1999.
 The company where I was working brought in a consultant to lead an HBDI session.
 Immediately, both the company and I saw the value of the tool, and I got certified as a practitioner to have the expertise in house.